-“We don’t have to be perfect, we just have to learn how to get back on the road, and there are things that can help,” she says.
+“We don’t have to be perfect, we just have to learn how to get back on the road, and there are things that can help,” she said.

 Just like we wouldn’t set out on a journey without ensuring our car was in good condition, we need to take some time to check our own engines, or in this case – our thought processes.

-“Sometimes we get in our own way and sabotage progress because of the thoughts and habits we may not even realize we have,” explains Mirgain.
+“Sometimes we get in our own way and sabotage progress because of the thoughts and habits we may not even realize we have,” said Mirgain.